 What can you do with a yearling?
-What should you train it and how much handling should it get used to?
+What should you train horses at this age, and how much handling should they get used to?
 Here's an overview of what you can expect when training and handling a yearling.

-So some yearlings turn the age of one on their individual birth dates while others turn one on New Year's Day.
-If a horse's age is counted from January 1 breeders will try to breed mares so they foal as soon after January 1 as possible.
-This gives the maximum growing time before the foal turns old enough to work at age two.
+The official means of determining a horse's age depends on its breed.
+Some breeds count a horse's age from its birthdate, while other breed registries count age from January 1—meaning your horse could either turn "one" on its specific birth date or on New Year's Day.
+If a horse's age is counted from January 1, some breeders try plan for their mares to give birth as soon after this date as possible.
+This gives the maximum growing time for the foal before it turns old enough to work at age two.

 Habits of Yearlings